Timeline: European ministerial meetings in 2011

 May 17 - European Union finance ministers meet in Brussels.

--- Europe's top financial officials broke a taboo and acknowledged for the first time that Greece may have to restructure its debts.
+- Europe's top financial officials acknowledged for the first time that Greece may have to restructure its debts.

-June 20 - Euro zone and EU finance ministers meet in Luxembourg.

--- A visit to Athens by Greece's international lenders was announced after euro zone finance ministers delayed approving the next 12 billion euro ($17.1 billion) tranche of aid.

 July 3 - Extraordinary meeting of euro zone finance ministers in Brussels: